minio/minio/docs/kms/README.md

    Direct master keys are useful if the storage backend is not on the same machine as the Minio server, e.g., if network drives or Minio gateway is used and an external KMS would cause too much management overhead.

+   Note: KMS master keys are mainly for testing purposes.
+It's not recommended to use them for production deployments.
-   Note: If the Minio server machine is ever compromised, then the master key must also be treated as compromised.
+   Further if the Minio server machine is ever compromised, then the master key must also be treated as compromised.

 **Important:**
 If multiple Minio servers are configured as [gateways](https://github.com/minio/minio/blob/master/docs/gateway/README.md)